shubhadapaithankar/go-with-tests/README.md

 2. Click on "Pull requests" > "New pull request."
 3. Select go-basics as the branch to compare.
 4. Review the changes and click "Create pull request."

+### Seeing Differences and History
+1. To see differences between commits:  `git diff [commit1] [commit2]`
+2. To see the history of your repository:  `git log `

+### Rebasing PRs
+Rebasing is used to integrate changes from one branch into another by moving or combining a sequence of commits.

+Ensure your branch is up to date with the main branch by running `git fetch origin` and then `git rebase origin/main` Force push your changes if necessary with `git push origin go-basics --force`

 https://about.gitlab.com/images/press/git-cheat-sheet.pdf